cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 **symbolically**, which then allows for reasoning about the target's behavior by solving constraints for specified mathematical problems.
-An example for such a problem might for instance be the question of whether or not it is possible for the program counter (register `pc`) to become a certain value, and if so, how this can be achieved (leading to a control-flow hijacking condition).
+An example for such a problem might for instance be the question of whether or not it is possible for the program counter (register `pc`) to become a certain value, and if so, how this can be achieved (e.g. leading to a control-flow hijacking condition).

 <figure>
   <img src="../images/Morion_Overview.svg" alt="Morion Overview"/>